alankrantas/edge-impulse-esp32-cam-image-classification/README.md

 ![wiring](https://github.com/alankrantas/edge-impulse-esp32-cam-image-classification/raw/main/esp32-cam-edge-impulse.png)

-The whole system is powered from a power module that can output 5V and 3.3V.
+The whole system is powered from a power module that can output both 5V and 3.3V.
 The ESP32-CAM is powered by 5V and TFT by 3.3V.
-I use a 7.5V 1A charger to provide stable power.
+I use a 7.5V 1A charger (power modules require 6V+) to provide stable power.

 | USB-TTL pins | ESP32-CAM |
 | --- | --- |